Every mom needs a savings account in her own name, arguably more than the average American.

 If you like goal-based savings accounts, you will love Ally Bank.
 For example, if you want to save for a big trip, holiday spending, or even something as simple as a new bike, you can open a separate Ally Bank savings account for each goal.

 Then, you can rename each savings account to a goal so that when you log into your Ally dashboard, you can see how much money is is each individual savings account.
 This will not only encourage you to save more, but it’ll make you think twice before you withdraw that money for another goal.

 Your Ally Bank savings account has one of the highest interest rates on this list.
-Your savings earns 1.25% APY, and Ally has increased this number up to 1.25% a few times recently.
+Your savings earns 2% APY.
 Plus, like others on this list, Ally Bank is 100% online.
 You can manage your money through your computer or on your phone with their app.
 They also have highly rated customer service reps that are just a phone call away.

 Many people think of Charles Schwab as an investment company, and that’s because it is.
 However, if you open a brokerage account with them, you can open a savings account for free.

 The biggest perk of being a Charles Schwab customer is that they have live chat, which is great if you’re a single mom and can’t get through one phone call without a kid screaming.
 You can ask their customer service agents questions on the live chat at any time, and they can help you understand how to use their website, transfer money, and more.